alterior-mvc/alterior/packages/web-server/README.md

      * Or use async/await (the recommended way!)
      */
     @Get('/async')
-    public async canHasAsync()
+    public async canUseAsync()
     {
     	return await someFunction();
     }

     /**
-     * The parameters specified by your route methods are automatically analyzed,
+     * The parameters specified by your route methods are automatically
-     * and the correct value is provided depending on what type (and in some cases what name)
+     * analyzed, and the correct value is provided depending on what type
-     * your parameter has.
+     * (and in some cases what name) your parameter has.
      *
-     * For example, you can get access to the Express request and response by injecting
+     * For example, you can receive path parameters.
-     * RouteEvent.
      */
-    @Get('/useRouteEvent')
+    @Get('/cars/:nameOfCar')
-    public canHazRouteEvent(ev : RouteEvent)
+    public canUseRouteParams(nameOfCar : string)
     {
-        ev.response.status(200).send("/foo works!");
+        return `you asked for car named ${nameOfCar}`;
     }

     /**
-     * You can also request the Express request/response explicitly (note that this is
+     * You can access the HTTP request and response using RouteEvent.request and
-     * based on the parameter name, see below for more details about
-     * route method parameters).
+     * RouteEvent.response if needed.
      */
-    @Get('/bar')
-    public bar(req : express.Request, res : express.Response)
-    {
+    public useRouteEvents() {
-        return Promise.resolve({ nifty: 123 });
+        RouteEvent.response.status(200).send(`hello ${RouteEvent.request.header('user-agent')}`);
     }

     /**
      * Promises can reject with an HttpException to specify HTTP errors...
      */